daqnext/cli-config-template/README.md

 // according to your cli input , a unique app is selected and started
 // put all the global singleton component in global.go file

+// !important , for any long-term-runing app like 'service','background job'...
+// a http hearbeat (controller) check is strongly suggest for error detection

 // start with command :
 go run ./main.go --dev=true // for dev mod
 go run ./main.go            // default for pro mod